awesome-selfhosted/awesome-selfhosted/README.md

 **[`^        back to top        ^`](#)**

-  * [Chevereto 2.X](https://github.com/Chevereto/Chevereto-2.X) - Open source one-click image hosting script. ([Source Code](https://github.com/Chevereto/Chevereto-2.X)) `MIT` `PHP`
+  * [Chevereto Free](https://chevereto.com/free) - A powerful and fast image hosting script that allows you to create your very own full featured image hosting website in just minutes. ([Source Code](https://github.com/Chevereto/Chevereto-Free)) `AGPLv3` `PHP`
   * [CumulusClips](http://cumulusclips.org/) - Your own video sharing website with CumulusClips video sharing script.
 You can build a YouTube clone where users can upload, rate, comment on videos, and much more. ([Demo](https://tube.devosi.org/)) `GPLv2` `PHP`
+  * [Gallery CSS](https://benschwarz.github.io/gallery-css/) - Gallery.css is all CSS.
+Think: Simple, maintainable and understandable galleries without the use of Javascript. ([Source Code](https://github.com/benschwarz/gallery-css)) `MIT` `CSS`
   * [Lychee](http://lychee.electerious.com/) - An open source grid and album based photo-management-system. ([Source Code](https://github.com/electerious/Lychee)) `MIT` `PHP`
   * [MediaDrop](http://mediadrop.net/) - A video, audio and podcast publication platform. ([Source Code](https://github.com/mediadrop/mediadrop)) `GPLv3` `Python`
   * [Mediagoblin](http://mediagoblin.org) - A Free software media publishing platform that anyone can run.
 You can think of it as a decentralized alternative to Flickr, YouTube, SoundCloud, etc. `AGPLv3` `Python`
   * [MinigalNano](https://github.com/sebsauvage/MinigalNano) - MinigalNano is a very simple image gallery.
 It adheres to the KISS principle and is very easy to install.
-MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP). `GPLv3/CCBYNCNDv4` `PHP`
+MinigalNano does not have a web admin interface: You just upload your images in the photo folder on your server (using FTP, SFTP). ([Demo](http://boards.tomcanac.com/)) `GPLv3/CCBYNCNDv4` `PHP`
   * [Photofloat](http://blog.zx2c4.com/567) - A Web 2.0 Photo Gallery Done Right via Static JSON & Dynamic Javascript. ([Demo](http://photos.jasondonenfeld.com/)) `GPLv2` `Python`
   * [PhotoLight](https://github.com/thibaud-rohmer/PhotoLight) - The easiest photo gallery there is. `GPLv3` `PHP`
   * [Photoshow](http://www.photoshow-gallery.com/) - Responsive Web Gallery. ([Source Code](https://github.com/thibaud-rohmer/PhotoShow)) `GPLv3` `PHP`